Scabies Is a Sign of Nursing Home Neglect

 People who are unable to provide around-the-clock care for their elderly parent, grandparent, aunt, uncle, or in-law may need to place them into a nursing home.
 This is usually a very tough decision that requires a lot of thought as you are putting your confidence and trust into a facility and its staff to care…

-Read MoreGarcia & Artigliere Acquires $2,200,000 Verdict
+Read MoreGarcia & Coman Acquires $2,200,000 Verdict

-Garcia & Artigliere is proud to announce that on September 14, 2023, with partner Matthew M. Coman serving as lead counsel and being assisted by the firm founding partner Stephen M. Garcia, the firm acquired a verdict in Lafayette, Louisiana of $2,200,000 against Defendants LTAC of Louisiana, LLC d/b/a “AMG Specialty Hospital,” and Acadiana Management…
+Garcia & Coman is proud to announce that on September 14, 2023, with partner Matthew M. Coman serving as lead counsel and being assisted by the firm founding partner Stephen M. Garcia, the firm acquired a verdict in Lafayette, Louisiana of $2,200,000 against Defendants LTAC of Louisiana, LLC d/b/a “AMG Specialty Hospital,” and Acadiana Management…

 Read MoreWhat You Should Know About Ischemic Stroke